Access aerial imagery, captured on 24 February 2011, of the area affected by the earthquake that struck Christchurch on 22 February 2011.

 Access the imagery

-Imagery is available for free download through Koordinates.
-Please note:
+Imagery is available for free download through the LINZ Data Service

 In order to expedite their production, these orthophotos were produced using a number of shortcuts that would not be followed for a fully specified orthophoto project.